Cosmian/findex-server/README.md

 Findex has been published as a scientific paper in the IACR ePrint archive: <https://eprint.iacr.org/2024/1541>.

+## What is Findex server?

+Findex server is a high-performance, open-source server application written in Rust that implements the Findex protocol and offers a REST API to store encrypted indexes and perform search queries on them.
+The server is designed to be used in conjunction with the Findex CLI, a command-line interface that allows users to interact with the server.

-### Attacking Model
+### Threat Model

-The attacking model for Findex assumes that the cloud server is untrusted and may attempt to infer information from the encrypted indexes and search queries.
+The threat model for Findex assumes that the cloud server is untrusted and may attempt to infer information from the encrypted indexes and search queries.
 However, the server is considered honest-but-curious, meaning it will follow the protocol correctly but will try to learn as much as possible from the data it processes.
-Findex is designed to protect against such adversaries by ensuring that no useful information about the plaintext data or search queries is leaked.
+Findex is designed to protect against such adversaries by ensuring that no useful information about the plaintext data and the minimum of information is leaked during search queries.

 > [!IMPORTANT]
 > Basically, the server does not know how are encrypted the indexes nor the datasets they contain.
 It can only perform search queries on the encrypted indexes and return the results to the client.